 I wanted to see Borneo Malaysia and have been exploring the Pacific War history.
 2nd attempt to go after illness sidelined me previously.
 This time my mate from the Philippines also joined the ride.

 Bataan.
-Before travelling to Borneo to see the war memorial I did a mini ride to explore the lesser known but just as tragic death march route in the Philippines with two good friends.
+Before travelling to Borneo to see the war memorial I did a mini ride to explore the lesser known but just as tragic death march route in the Philippines with my mate living there.

 Volcano tour.
 If I mention I rode Indonesia everyone says ‘Oh Bali’, but no this ride was in East Java, the ‘real Indonesia’ as one local pointed out to me.

 ‘It’s more fun in the Philippines’.
-Meeting my mate who retired to Philippines we rode around a number of locations and it was a real delight to travel with him to places I otherwise would never have visited.
+Meeting my mate who retired to Philippines we rode a number of locations and it was a real delight to travel with him to places I otherwise would never have seen.

-A ten day ride to the southern regions to enjoy the yellow and red colours of autumn.
+A ten day ride to the southern regions to enjoy the colours of autumn.
+I really got lucky on this my first major tour of Japan seeing many places in peak colour which has eluded me ever since.

-A four day ride focussing on the beautiful Fukushima prefecture which is is unfortunately associated with the disaster but that is only one small area.
+A four day ride focusing on the beautiful Fukushima prefecture which is unfortunately associated with the disaster but that is only one small spot of a large region.

 2014 Japan Mini Tour

 Highlands ride.
 I returned to ride more of Malaysia which is a great destination with good roads and fantastic food.
-A terrific motorcycle tour I wish I could repeat but no rentals now.
+A terrific motorcycle tour I was so lucky to go then as bike rentals after this became scarce.

 First motorcycle tour in Thailand.
 This was another big step after my Singapore ride and it really was a fantastic experience.
 Cannot think of a better place to start riding overseas than this.
 I’m jealous of anyone who is going first time and the sheer joy that brings.

-I had been wanting to start riding solo in Asia and rather than Thailand where most everyone begins I chose Malaysia and to ride from Singapore after seeing a ride report from a guy in Singapore offering bike rentals.
+I had been wanting to start touring in Asia and rather than Northern Thailand where most everyone begins I chose Malaysia and to ride from Singapore after seeing a guy in Singapore offering bike rentals for that purpose.

 The weather made things a little difficult but this still was a enjoyable ride which made me realise the North Island is fantastic even if the South island gets all the press.